arista-eosplus/ztpserver/packer/Fedora/README.md

 1. Retrieve the EOS+ packer files here.
 2. ```cd``` to the location of the .json file.
+3. This step is optional.
+If you want to use our demo files and get ZTPServer running quickly, then complete this step.
+ZTPServer will still run without these files.
-3. Download the following files and place them in the corresponding directories:
+    Download the following files and place them in the corresponding directories:
     * vEOS.swi - ```./files/images/vEOS.swi```
     * puppet-2.7.20-1.fc16.noarch.rpm - ```./files/puppet/puppet-2.7.20-1.fc16.noarch.rpm```
     * facter-1.6.17-1.fc16.i686.rpm - ```./files/puppet/facter-1.6.17-1.fc16.i686.rpm```